MicrosoftDocs/azure-devops-docs/docs/boards/get-started/key-concepts.md

 ## Pick lists

 Specifies an enumerated set of values that appear within a drop-down menu in a work item form and the **Value** column within the query editor.
 The method you use to customize a pick list varies depending on the field and the process model.
+Learn more: [Customize work](../../reference/customize-work.md).

 [!INCLUDE [temp](../../_shared/glossary-terms/plans.md)]